 White petals nested on a collarette of frilly green bracts make for a unique early spring display on 6-inch tall plants.
 Sometimes a violet-blue central eye.

-NOTE: These are SUMMER DORMANT bulbs; they dry up and go "to sleep" after they bloom in spring.
-Other examples of summer dormant bulbs are Tulips and Daffodils.
+NOTE: These are SUMMER DORMANT; they dry up and go "to sleep" after they bloom in spring.
+Other examples of summer dormant plants are Tulips and Daffodils.
 Do not be alarmed when they disappear with the onset of warm weather days--given proper conditions, they will be back bigger & better the next spring.

 Perennial tuber; mature size: 6 inches tall and slowly naturalizing.